 Many such minute details save a lot of time when you map out the funnel.

-There are a lot of built-in templates serving different niches, offers, and type of product or service to promote.
-It’s surely a strong point of Marketplan.
+There are a lot of built-in templates serving different niches, offers, and types of products or services to promote.
+It's surely a strong point of Marketplan.

 Team and collaboration